Sckaff/p5.js-First-Project/README.md

 Literally the first project I wanted to do after seeing some of Shiffman's tutorials.
 Really abstract stuff.

-Commit if you want to I guess?
+Make a pull if you want!

 p5.js tutorial from Daniel Shiffman (good stuff): youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA